LKTB - BRNO/Tuřany

 1.7.5Aircraft after landing on the RWY 08/26, unless cleared to taxi, have to vacate RWY to the nearest marked holding bay or TWY W. Holding bay and TWY W are located south of RWY 08/26.
 Pilots have to report “RWY vacated” to TWR.

-1.7.6For VFR flights entering CTR from class G airspace the pilot shall establish radio contact with APP/TWR at least 3 minutes before entering CTR and give the following information:
+1.7.6For VFR flights entering CTR from class G or E airspace the pilots shall establish radio contact with TWR at least 3 minutes before entering CTR select the SSR code A2000 according to VFR-ENR 4.1, unless have been instructed on a discrete code by ATS unit, and pass the following information on:

 - identification of aircraft;